 Falling over when they’re learning to walk, rolling off of surfaces (whoops!), one baby bumping heads with another at daycare – the opportunities for a bumped head are almost endless. 🤕

 In the vast majority of cases, they’ll move on happily from their bumped head right away or after a little bit of crying.

 But there are some warning signs to watch out for.

 In this article 📝

-- What should I do if my baby bumps her head?
+- What should I do if my baby bumped their head?

-- How do I know if baby is OK after hitting head?
+- How do I know if newborn is OK after hitting their head?

-What should I do if my baby bumps her head?
+What should I do if my baby bumped their head?

 If you panic, they’ll get more upset, and it’ll be hard to tell whether they’re really hurt or just scared by your reaction.

 Take a breath, and immediately get a cold compress for your baby’s bumped head.